mqtt-tools/mqttwarn/README.md

 [hello/#]
 targets = celery:hello
 ```
-Broker url can be any broker supported by celery.
+Broker URL can be any broker supported by celery.
 Celery serializer is usually json or pickle.
 Json is recommended for security.
 Targets are selected by task name.
 Message_format can be either "json" or "text".
 If it is json, the message will be sent as a json payload rather than a string.
 In this configuration, all messages that match hello/ will be sent to the celery task "myapp.hello".
 The first argument of the celery task will be the message from mqtt.